Jossyboydgenius/VeTerex/README.md

 Conditional fees: marketplace/listing fees only when creators monetize their completions (no upfront charge).
 Sponsor-backed rewards: brands sponsor bounty pools that pay users for specific completion actions.

+## nfft
+- after succesfull completion, backend send a code? yh we , verify the code and use it to mint? sounds better.